You are here: Sixth Form ● A-Level Courses ● Geography

 How will you be examined?

-This is a linear course with exam papers that assess Components 1, 2 and 3 at the end of the two years.
-Together, these are worth 80% of the total marks.
-The questions for Components 1 & 2 will involve a mixture of data response, structured short answer and extended writing tasks.
-Component 3 is examined through essays – one for each theme.
-For Component 4, students will produce a written report of between 3000-4000 words which will be marked by their teachers before being externally moderated.
+This is a linear course with 3 exam papers which are worth 80% of the total marks.
+The questions for Papers 1, 2 and 3 will involve a mixture of data response, structured short answer and extended writing tasks.
+For the Independent Investigation students will produce a written report of between 3000-4000 words, which will be marked by their teachers before being externally moderated.
 It is worth 20% of the total marks.

 What could you do after completing the course?

-Students often take undergraduate courses within the field of Geography, such as Human and/or Physical Geography, Marine Geography, Environmental Geoscience, or Earth Science.
-However, the skills and qualities developed through studying Geography are highly transferable into a wide range of roles and different working environments.
-UCAS highlight the employability of Geographers as having a ‘highly desirable suite of skills which are of a premium to all types of organisations’.
+Students often take undergraduate courses within the field of geography, such as Human and/or Physical Geography, Marine Geography, Environmental Geoscience, or Earth Science.
+However, the skills and qualities developed through studying geography are highly transferable into a wide range of roles and different working environments.
+UCAS highlights the employability of geographers as having a ‘highly desirable suite of skills which are of a premium to all types of organisations’.